ccdcoe/CDMCS/Moloch/clustering/README.md

 We should then be able to connect to port `8005` and `8006` of our capture box and read sessions from both.
 Note that `--host` basically becomes redundant, as `node` field would be otherwise be derived from that.
 Now we set it explicitly.

+## Tasks

+  * You will be assigned into a group of 4-6 people and your task is to design a multi-viewer, multi-capture, multi-elasticsearch moloch cluster;
+    * You have to decide who hosts the following roles:
+      * es master;
+      * es data;
+      * es proxy;
+      * wise;
+      * redis data source;
+      * live capture;
+      * offline forensics capture (should process pcaps from [this site](https://malware-traffic-analysis.net/));
+    * One node can hold multiple roles, or run multiple moloch nodes, but no one person should carry all the load;
+    * You can increase the number of nodes in Vagrantfile, but make sure you have enough RAM;

 ## Sending sessions between clusters

 For sending sessions to another cluster, we would only need to define this section.
 Note that `passwordSecret` corresponds to the config parameter of remote cluster `config.ini`.